 - Customer Focus: Nutanix is obsessed with ensuring the success of its customers.
 This has resulted in the company achieving an average Net Promoter Score (NPS) of 90 for the past six years.

 At Nutanix, not only have we built a secure and resilient IT environment, but we’ve also developed a way for you to try it for free.
 True to the zero-touch approach, you can take a test drive of the Nutanix infrastructure with no hardware or manual setup.
 Click below and explore an entirely new way of managing your infrastructure, applications, and data.
-To learn more about how Nutanix is helping healthcare organizations improve patient engagement and staff productivity, please visit nutanix.com/healthcare.
+To learn more about how Nutanix is helping healthcare organizations improve patient engagement and staff productivity, please visit nutanix.com/solutions/healthcare.

 Blogs in This Series